tidev/titanium-sdk/README.md

 With Titanium, you use JavaScript to code your application.
 Titanium's compiler will compile your application code into an efficient native executable for each target mobile platform.
-Titanium writes native code so you don't have to. 🙂

 - [x] Native apps built using JavaScript (no hybrid, no embedded WebView)
 - [x] Apps are compiled and run locally with full offline support